grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 Here, the session knows that whatever the destination is, `Destination` it accepts owner, target and expiry time and needs to be told when all information is passed to it.
 Still, reading this code, we cannot tell where the destination leads to, since `Destination` is an interface that abstracts away the details.
 It is a role that can be played by a file, a network connection, a console screen or a GUI widget.
 Context-independence enables composability.

 On the other hand, as much as context-independent classes and interfaces are important, the behavior of the application as a whole is important as well.
 Didn't I say that the goal of composability is to be able to change the behavior of application more easily?
-But how can we consciously make decision about changing application behavior when we do not understand it?
-And no longer than a paragraph ago we came to conclusion that just reading a class after class is not enough.
-We have to have a view of how these classes work together as a system.
+But how can we consciously decide about changing the application's behavior when we do not understand it?
+And no further than the last paragraph we concluded that merely reading a class after class is not enough.
+We need to have a view of how these classes work together as a system.
 So, where is the overall context that defines the behavior of the application?

-The context is in the composition code -- the code that connects objects together, passing a real collaborators to each object and showing the connected parts make a whole.
+The context is in the composition code -- the code that connects objects, passing real collaborators to each of them and showing how the connected parts make a whole.

 ### Example